 An influencer is an individual that has the power to influence a large number of people into buying a product or not buying a product.
 These people will usually have a large following on websites or social media accounts.
 If you are a business-to-consumer company, you can find an influencer with an audience that might be a good fit for your products or services.

 Follow the influencer on their websites and observe the behavior of his or her following.
 What do they like talking about?
-What they might have a problem with?
+What might they have a problem with?
 The things readers express publicly might give you great ideas for your blog.

 6. Ask For Customer Feedback

 If you have a newsletter that many people are subscribed to, you have a direct line of communication to your most loyal of consumers, partners, and patrons.
-Newsletters allow customers to get the latest on your business, blog posts, events and other information that they are looking forward to receiving directly in their inbox.
+Newsletters allow customers to get the latest on your business, blog posts, events, and other information that they are looking forward to receiving directly in their inbox.

 Conduct a survey to these subscribers and ask them what kinds of content they would like to see on your blog.
-You can even conduct a Q&A or mailbag blog post on occasion that would be exclusive to your newsletter subscribers, giving incentive for even more people to subscribe to you.
+You can even conduct a Q&A or mailbag blog post on occasion that would be exclusive to your newsletter subscribers, giving incentives for even more people to subscribe to you.